History of concubinage in the Muslim world: Ottoman Empire

 The Ottoman rulers would keep hundreds, even thousands, of concubines in the Imperial harem.
-Most slaves in the Ottoman harem comprised women who had been kidnapped from Christian lands.
+Most slaves in the Ottoman harem comprised women who had been kidnapped from Christian lands via the Barbary slave trade or the Crimean slave trade.
 Some had been abducted during raids by the Tatars while others had been captured by maritime pirates.
 Female war captives were often turned into concubines for the Ottoman rulers.
 Ambitious slave families associated with the palace would also frequently offer their daughters up as concubines.
 The most highly desired slave-concubines in the Muslim world were not African women, but white girls, typically of Circassian or Georgian origin.
 However, they were very expensive.
 Both Circassian and Georgian women were systematically trafficked to eastern harems.
 This practice lasted into the 1890s.
 Fynes Moryson noted that some Muslim men would keep their wives in various cities while others would keep them in a single house and would keep adding as many women as their lusts permitted.
 He wrote that "They buy free women to be their wives, or they buy 'conquered women' at a lesser price to be their concubines."
 Ottoman society had provided avenues for men who wished to have extramarital sex.
 They could either marry more wives while wealthy men could possess slaves and use them for sex.

-Since the late 1300s Ottoman sultans would only permit heirs born from concubines to inherit their throne.
+Since the late 1300s, Ottoman sultans would only permit heirs born from concubines to inherit their throne.
 Each concubine was only permitted to have one son.
 Once a concubine would bear a son she would spend the rest of her life plotting in favour of her son.
 If her son was to successfully become the next Sultan, she would become an unquestionable ruler.
-After the 1450s the Sultans stopped marrying altogether.
+After the 1450s, the Sultans stopped marrying altogether.
 Because of this there was great surprise when Sultan Sulayman fell in love with his concubine and married her.
 An Ottoman Sultan would have sexual relationships with only some women from his large collection of slave girls.
 This meant that a lot of the concubines were not given a family life if they were not desired by the Sultan.
 This effectively meant these women would have to spend the rest of their lives in virtual imprisonment.
 Some of these women would break the sharia by having homosexual relations.